AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw.html.markdown

 -> **NOTE:**

-* `manage_vpc_attachment` - If you are using/ upgraded to Aviatrix Terraform Provider v4.2+ , and an aws_tgw resource was originally created with a provider version <4.2, you must do ‘terraform refresh’ to update and apply the attribute’s default value (“true”) into the state file.
+* `manage_vpc_attachment` - If you are using/upgraded to Aviatrix Terraform Provider v4.2+ , and an aws_tgw resource was originally created with a provider version <4.2, you must do ‘terraform refresh’ to update and apply the attribute’s default value (“true”) into the state file.

 ## Import